-- 11.5.2.
-The normal office hours for receipting all offices from Monday to Friday is 08h00 till 16h00. - 11.5.3.
+- 11.5.1.
+Cash receipting points will be available in Polokwane civic centre, Mankweng, Seshego, Sebayeng municipal offices and other special services such as Traffic and licensing in Ladanna, Game reserve, Swimming pools, Library, sports and facility management and all satellite offices; - 11.5.2.
+The normal office hours for receipting for all offices from Monday to Friday is 08h00 till 16h00. - 11.5.3.
 The Municipality also makes use of third party payments for example; Easy pay and Pay-a-Bill.
-Unipay, SAPO.
-The bank facilities such as; speed points, EFT, debit orders, direct deposits. - 11.5.4.
+The bank facilities such as; speed points, EFT, debit orders, direct deposits and some approved cheques; and - 11.5.4.
 Electronic transfers directly into the bank account are allowed provided that the client use his/her debtors account number as reference or booking number or reference granted by the municipality.
 A penalty may be levied for repeated incorrect or no reference. - 11.5.5.
-Charges in respect of card payments and or any other payments method may be recovered from the customer in terms of the municipal policies or council resolution
+Charges in respect of card payments and or any other payments method shall be recovered from the customer in terms of the municipal policies or council resolution